sparoodata/mongolens_new/README.md

 ### Configuration: Multiple MongoDB Connections

-MongoDB Lens supports defining multiple MongoDB URIs with aliases in your [config file](#configuration-config-file), allowing you to easily switch between different MongoDB instances using simple names.
+MongoDB Lens supports multiple MongoDB URIs with aliases in your [config file](#configuration-config-file), allowing you to easily switch between different MongoDB instances using simple names.

 To configure multiple connections, set the `mongoUri` setting to an object with alias-URI pairs: